 Members of the RWMC consist of the NEA member countries as well as the European Commission (EC).
 There is close collaboration with the International Atomic Energy Agency (IAEA), which participates in the work of the committee as an observer.

 RWMC applies a holistic as well as a sustainable approach to deal with issues in managing radioactive waste in all phases.
-In this way, the RWMC systematically identifies its activities by focusing on four aspects of radioactive waste management: 1) regulatory and legal; 2) environmental and operation safety; 3) economic; and 4) societal.
+In this way, the RWMC systematically identifies its activities by focusing on three main aspects of radioactive waste management: 1) environmental; 2) economic; and 3) societal.
+These aspects, according to the holistic approach accepted by the RWMC, are considered in the context of three frameworks: legislative, organisational and regulatory.

 The NEA Division of Radioactive Waste Management and Decommissioning (RWMD) supports the Radioactive Waste Management Committee (RWMC) in conducting international peer reviews and providing expert feedback to ensure that best practices in regulatory and technical methodologies are adopted in radioactive waste management.